Euclidean methods and phase transitions for the strongest deformations compatible with Schwarzschild asymptotics: First law of black hole thermodynamics, Smarr formula and phase structure

 \section{First law of black hole thermodynamics, Smarr formula and phase structure}

-The first law of black hole mechanics derived in Ref.~\citenum{BCH:73} has been proven to hold in any theory of gravity arising from a diffeomorphism-invariant Lagrangian \cite{W:93,IW:94}.
-Extension of the first law for the case of NED was first studied in Ref.~\citenum{R:03}, although the Smarr formula was not satisfied.
-This problematic behavior was fixed later on in Ref.~\citenum{ZG:18} by appropriate accounting of the extra parameters of the theory.
+The first law of black hole mechanics derived in Ref.~\cite{BCH:73} has been proven to hold in any theory of gravity arising from a diffeomorphism-invariant Lagrangian \cite{W:93,IW:94}.
+Extension of the first law for the case of NED was first studied in Ref.~\cite{R:03}, although the Smarr formula was not satisfied.
+This problematic behavior was fixed later on in Ref.~\cite{ZG:18}, where the Bardeen black hole and the Born-Infeld theory \cite{BI:34} were studied, by appropriate accounting of the extra parameters of the theory.
 The mathematical formulation of the first law in an asymptotically flat spacetime in the case of NED theory is

-where $M$ is the Komar mass, $T$ is the temperature given by the surface gravity $\kappa$ as $T=\kappa/2\pi$, $S$ is the entropy, $\Phi$ and $\Psi_{H}$ are the electric and magnetic potentials associated with the electric and magnetic charge $Q_{e}$ and $Q_{m}$, respectively, and the terms $K_{i}$ correspond to potentials linked to the extra parameters $\beta_{i}$ of the theory.
-In Ref.~\citenum{ZG:18} explicit calculations of the quantities introduced in the first law have been performed for the Bardeen black hole and the Born-Infeld theory \cite{BI:34} along with a demonstration of a proper Smarr relation for these two cases.
+where $M$ is the Komar mass, $\mathcal{T}$ is the temperature given by the surface gravity $\kappa$ as $\mathcal{T}=\kappa/2\pi$, $S$ is the entropy, $\Phi_{e}$ and $\Psi_{H}$ are the electric and magnetic potentials associated with the electric and magnetic charge $Q_{e}$ and $Q_{m}$, respectively, and the terms $K_{i}$ correspond to potentials linked to the extra parameters $\beta_{i}$ of the theory.
 Using Hamiltonian methods it is possible to calculate these potentials and with appropriate change of variables we arrive at the thermodynamic quantities arising naturally from the Euclidean action \cite{SS:23}.